Another Cuomo staffer accuses governor of sexual harassment; woman is 6th to come forward

 - Oops!Something went wrong.Please try again later.

-ALBANY, N.Y. — Gov. Andrew Cuomo again denied any wrongdoing Tuesday after a sixth woman accused the embattled governor of sexual harassment.
+ALBANY, N.Y. — A sixth woman accused Gov. Andrew Cuomo of sexual harassment on Tuesday while the embattled governor again denied any wrongdoing.

 Cuomo said he was unaware of the latest allegation made by an aide who claims he touched her inappropriately late last year while the pair were working together at the Executive Mansion.